cometbft/cometbft/docs/app-dev/abci-cli.md

 Note that the `abci-cli` is designed strictly for testing and debugging.
-In a real deployment, the role of sending messages is taken by Tendermint, which connects to the app using three separate connections, each with its own pattern of messages.
+In a real deployment, the role of sending messages is taken by CometBFT, which connects to the app using three separate connections, each with its own pattern of messages.

-For examples of running an ABCI app with Tendermint, see the [getting started guide](./getting-started.md).
+For examples of running an ABCI app with CometBFT, see the [getting started guide](./getting-started.md).

 ## Bounties